 Stock market prices are affected by numerous factors which often have little to do with underlying economic fundamentals.
-They are not a useful measure of the efficacy of an administration's economic policies.
-Instead, to assess the relative success of a president's economic policies one must look to indicators of how the economy might actually have grown and how employment might have increased.
-Judged by GDP growth or the increase in employment in the first half of 2017, Trump's policies appear to have had no more success than Obama's.
+They are not a useful measure of the efficacy of an administration’s economic policies.
+Instead, to assess the relative success of a president’s economic policies one must look to indicators of how the economy might actually have grown and how employment might have increased.
+Judged by GDP growth or the increase in employment in the first half of 2017, Trump’s policies appear to have had similar success as Obama’s.
 Over the last six months the economy continued to recover at the slowest pace in the post-war period, and employment growth remains weak.

 A more credible explanation for the stock market’s buoyancy during both Obama and Trump’s tenures is the unprecedented volume of liquidity created by the Federal Reserve and the world’s other major central banks.
 Over the last eight years their combined balance sheet increased by $10tn.
 This helps to explain the synchronised increase in stock market prices across most of the globe, not just the US.

-It appears the world's key central banks are preparing to start removing the liquidity which sustained the global stock rally.
+It appears the world’s key central banks are preparing to remove the liquidity which sustained the global stock rally.
 The Fed started to raise interest rates from their extraordinarily low levels in December 2015, and Fed Chair Janet Yellen intimated it may soon begin unwinding its bloated balance sheet.
-Remarks made by the European Central Bank, Bank of England and Bank of Canada suggest they might follow the Fed's example and begin to normalise their monetary policies in the near future.
+Remarks made by the European Central Bank, Bank of England and Bank of Canada suggest they might follow the Fed’s example and begin to normalise their monetary policies in the near future.